Endometriosis and treatment: what can be done?

 Can deep endometriosis be cured?

 Endometriosis, whether deep or superficial, cannot be completely cured.
-It can stabilize and disappear, particularly during the menopause.
+It can stabilize and disappear, particularly around the time of menopause.
 The condition is said to be deep when it results in lesions or adhesions more than 5 mm deep in the wall of the pelvic organs or in the peritoneal wall.
 To treat deep endometriosis, you need to be aware of its main symptoms:

-• Meno and metrorrhagia, which are very abundantperiods
+- menorrhagia and metrorrhagia, which are very heavy periods

-• Sciatica punctuated by the arrival of periods.
+- Sciatica punctuated by the onset of menstruation.

 Ovarian endometriosis